osvetlik/thermometer/README.md

 [other sources to consult](https://randomnerdtutorials.com/solved-dht11-dht22-failed-to-read-from-dht-sensor/).

-And now to the solution, I'm not sure it covers all possible situations, but it works as a charm for me so far:
+And now to the solution, I'm not sure it covers all possible situations, but it has worked as a charm for me so far:

 ```C
 if (isnan(humidity) || isnan(temperature)) {